darosh/eslint-plugin-maxpat/README.md

 # eslint-plugin-maxpat [WIP]

 > An ESLint plugin for linting Max/MSP patch files (.maxpat) <br />
 > ⚠️ This is experimental work in progress.
-Use with caution!
+Use with caution! <br />
+> So far tested only [here](https://github.com/darosh/px-stream) on 30+ maxpat files and 3000+ issues.

 ## Install